Corum L’Épargne: sports marketing and gamification to boost brand awareness

 3 tips for boosting marketing awareness through gamification

-Using her experience of gamified marketing, Lucie Odoux shares 3 tips on how to optimise campaigns and make them levers for building brand awareness.
+Drawing on her experience of gamified marketing, Lucie Odoux shares 3 tips on how to optimise your campaigns and turn them into powerful levers for building brand awareness.

-• Choosing the right format, depending on a strategic objective and target audience.
-The key is to offer an interactive experience, aligned with the brand’s universe (in this case, sport) and the results you want to achieve.
-As an example, CORUM relied on sports games, but also on initiatives that enabled its audience to get involved in a renovation project.
+• Choosing the right entertainment format, depending on tis strategic objective and target audience.
+They key is to offer an interactive experience that is aligned with the brand’s universe (in this case, sport) and the results you want to achieve.
+To boost its brand awareness, CORUM relied on popular sports games, but also on initiatives that anebled its audience toget involved in a major renovation project.

-• Track KPIs to assess the effectiveness of your campaign and improve what needs to be.
-CORUM L’Épargne wanted to raise its profile, so it monitored its brand image with a large panel.
-Also, they monitored the number of subscribers on social networks and the opt-in rate (two metrics for assessing its ability to reach a new audience).
+• Track the right KPIs to assess the effectiveness of your campaign and improve what needs to be improved.
+CORUM L’Épargne wanted to raise its profile, so it monitored its brand image with a sufficiently large panel.
+The company also monitored its number of subscribers on social networks and its opt-in rate (two key metrics for assessing its ability to reach a new audience).

 Conclusion

 Gamification is a highly effective way of boosting brand awareness in marketing.
-Expand your audience and strengthen your brand image with our interactive and fun advertising tools.
+Expand your audience and strengthen your brand image with our fun, interactive advertising tools!

 In store animation: Galeries Lafayette opts for gamification